"Therefore if anyone is in Christ, s/he is a new creature; the old things passed away; behold, new things have come" (2 Corinth. 5:17)

 And waited.
 The Dalia Lama said "Hey where's my change?"

 Ideally as we change, our emotional and spiritual responses begin to change too.
 We learn to know God is in charge.
 We learn to trust.
 We respond to change in more healthy ways.
-We learn to handle the sadness and fear that can come with change, and through it, learn to hope.
+We learn to handle the sadness and fear, and through it, with God's help, learn to hope and embrace a new future.

-Because of the pandemic of the coronavirus, church is entering a time of accelerated change.
-We have been forced into a time of digital worship, and learning, and called to be creative with our fellowship.
-What will we look like when this is all over?
-So it's important that we reflect together on change; understanding and recognizing it, responding in healthy ways to it, supporting each other and growing in faith together.
-Saying goodbye and letting go to what is now past.
+Our Church is entering a time of accelerated change.
+So we're going to spend some time talking about change; understanding and recognizing it, responding in healthy ways to it, supporting each other and growing in faith together.
 So think about your changes around you, in you, and in the church.
 Begin to name them, make a list.
 Think and pray about how change is affecting you.
+What's troubling you?
+What gives you hope?

 For now it is good for us to remember the prayer of change from the great Reformer, Martin Luther: